|

 BOARD OF DIRECTORS

-Mrs. Ballard donated 13 acres to be used for Ballard Park when an abutting 54 acre parcel she owned was deeded to the City as a wildlife refuge closed.
+FOUNDER Mrs. Ballard donated 13 acres to be used for Ballard Park when an abutting 54 acre parcel she owned was deeded to the City as a wildlife refuge.
 She had the idea that Ballard Park would serve as the natural viewing area for the 54 acres while providing a site for educational and cultural activity.
-She is a major contributor to the organization both financially and as a visionary.
+She has been a major contributor to the organization both financially and as a visionary.

 Colleen Quinn